 Nearly 400 people per night stay at KARM.
 Our various housing options are listed below:

 - Samaritan Place – Emergency overnight shelter for 200 men.

 - Hope Haven – Emergency overnight shelter for 103 single women.

-- New Life Inn – New Life Inn is an emergency short-term residence for families with nowhere else to turn.
+- Family Shelter– an emergency short-term residence for families with nowhere else to turn.

 Privacy rules dictate that KARM cannot comment on the specifics of any client and/or services they may or may not have received.
 KARM always strives to be a safe haven for those who have no place else to go, therefore we maintain a strict policy of denying services to anyone who is a known sex offender.
 Men and women who seek shelter from KARM are checked against the Tennessee and National Sex Offender Registries.
 All persons listed in either registry are denied services at KARM.
 Further, KARM cooperates fully with law enforcement officials and does not knowingly harbor fugitives or anyone wanted for questioning by the authorities.